-Can Brushing and Flossing Cause Sensitive Teeth?
+Can Brushing or Flossing Cause Tooth Sensitivity?

 Myth vs Truth